xg590/SX1276/README.md

 * Send request for acknowledgement and wait 15 seconds for response.
 * Send request but specify a wrong receiver id so acknowledgement will not succeed.
 * Send broadcast and wait no time
+* FHSS implemented
+  * FCC mandates freq hopping if dwell time is above the threshold 400ms.
 ## My dev environment
 * Two Raspberry Pi Pico boards and two Adafruit RFM95W breakouts
 * VScode with Pico-Go extension